numpy/numpy/doc/neps/nep-0055-string_dtype.rst

   >>> arr + arr
   array(['hellohello', nan, 'worldworld'], dtype=StringDType(na_object=nan))

-And a NaN-like sentinel will be sorted to the end of the array:
+We also chose to make a NaN-like sentinel sort to the end of the array, following the behavior of sorting an array containing ``nan``.

   >>> np.sort(arr)
   array(['hello', 'world', nan], dtype=StringDType(na_object=nan))